shirazim/Juniper-Mist-Automation/README.md

 # Juniper-Mist-Automation
 This is a growing collection of scripts used to manage our Mist infrastructure.
-These scripts currently block/unblock mac addresses.
+This allows us to block/unblock macs along with assigning device profiles to specific APs.

 For this script to work you must do the following: